philterd/phileas/docs/FilterPolicies/Filters.md

 ## Custom Filter Types of Sensitive Information

 In addition to the predefined types of sensitive information listed in the table above, you can also define your own types of sensitive information.
-Through custom identifiers and dictionaries, Philter can identify many other types of information that may be sensitive in your use-case.
+Through custom identifiers and dictionaries, Phileas can identify many other types of information that may be sensitive in your use-case.
 For example, if you have patient identifiers that follow a pattern of `AA-00000` you can define a custom identifier for this sensitive information.

-Philter can be configured to look identify sensitive information based on custom dictionaries.
-When a term in the dictionary is found in the text, Philter will treat the term as sensitive information and apply the given filter strategy.
+Phileas can be configured to look identify sensitive information based on custom dictionaries.
+When a term in the dictionary is found in the text, Phileas will treat the term as sensitive information and apply the given filter strategy.

 Custom dictionaries support fuzziness to accommodate for misspellings.
 The replacement strategy for a custom dictionary has a `sensitivityLevel` that controls the amount of allowed fuzziness.